 Malignancies: Small cell lung cancer (SCLC) is the most common tumor leading to ectopic ADH production.
 Less commonly, extrapulmonary small cell carcinomas, head and neck cancers, and olfactory neuroblastomas also cause ectopic ADH release.

-Drugs: A number of drugs that are associated with SIADH act by enhancing the release or affect of ADH.
+Drugs: A number of drugs that are associated with SIADH act by enhancing the release or effect of ADH.
 The most common drugs include carbamazepine, oxcarbazepine, chlorpropamide, cyclophosphamide, and selective serotonin reuptake inhibitors (SSRI).
 Carbamazepine and oxcarbazepine act in part by increasing the sensitivity to ADH.
 Chlorpropamide increases the number of V2 receptors in collecting tubules.
 As high-dose intravenous cyclophosphamide is given with a fluid load to prevent hemorrhagic cystitis, SIADH in such patients is a particular problem, leading to potentially fatal hyponatremia.
 SSRIs cause SIADH by an unknown mechanism, but people above 65 years of age are more at risk.
 "Ecstasy" (methylenedioxymethamphetamine), a drug of abuse, is particularly associated with the direct release of ADH.
 (It also stimulates thirst, which farther worsens hyponatremia.)
-Less commonly, NSAIDs, opiates, interferons, methotrexate, vincristine, vinblastine, ciprofloxacin, haloperidol, and high dose imatinib have been linked with SIADH.
+Less commonly, non-steroidal anti-inflammatory drugs (NSAIDs), opiates, interferons, methotrexate, vincristine, vinblastine, ciprofloxacin, haloperidol, and high dose imatinib have been linked with SIADH.

 Surgery: Surgical procedures are often associated with hypersecretion of ADH, a response that is probably mediated by pain afferents.

-Hormone administration: SIADH can by induced by exogenous hormone administration, as with vasopressin (to control gastrointestinal bleeding), desmopressin (dDAVP, to treat von Willebrand disease, hemophilia, or platelet dysfunction), and oxytocin (to induce labor).
+Hormone administration: SIADH can be induced by exogenous hormone administration, as with vasopressin (to control gastrointestinal bleeding), desmopressin (dDAVP, to treat von Willebrand disease, hemophilia, or platelet dysfunction), and oxytocin (to induce labor).
 All three act by increasing the activity of the vasopressin-2 (V2; antidiuretic) receptors.

-HIV infection: A common laboratory manifestation seen in HIV infection, either with the acquired immune deficiency syndrome (AIDS) or early symptomatic HIV infection, is hyponatremia.
+Human Immunodeficiency Virus (HIV) infection: A common laboratory manifestation seen in HIV infection, either with the acquired immune deficiency syndrome (AIDS) or early symptomatic HIV infection, is hyponatremia.
 It can be due to SIADH, or it can be due to volume depletion, secondary to adrenal insufficiency or gastrointestinal losses.
 Pneumonia, due to Pneumocystis carinii or other organisms and CNS infections by opportunistic pathogens is also responsible for SIADH.

-Hereditary SIADH: A gain of function mutation in the gene for the renal V2 receptors (located on X chromosome) is responsible for hereditary SIADH.
+Hereditary SIADH: A gain of function mutation in the gene for the renal V2 receptors (located on the X chromosome) is responsible for hereditary SIADH.
 Such mutation locks the renal V2 receptors in a continuous active state, leading to excessive water absorption and hyponatremia, which in turn is resistant to vasopressin receptor antagonists.

 The incidence of SIADH increases with age but, recently, a higher incidence of SIADH has been reported in children.
 Children and older adults are found to be more hyponatremic, particularly when they were hospitalized for respiratory and CNS infections like pneumonia or meningitis.
 SIADH is also more prevalent is hospitalized, post-operative patients due to the administration of hypotonic fluids, drugs, and the body's response to stress.

 ADH, also known as arginine vasopressin, is formed in the hypothalamus and stored in the posterior pituitary via a pituitary stalk.
 The main function of ADH is osmoregulation.
 However, a severe reduction in effective blood volume, shifts the function of ADH to volume regulation, even at the expense of effective plasma osmolality or tonicity.
-"Plasma osmolality" should be differentiated from "effective plasma osmolality" or "plasma tonicity," as the latter is determined by effective osmoles in extracellular fluid (ECF) such as sodium (which is not freely permeable across cell membranes), the main component of the ECF.
+"Plasma osmolality" should be differentiated from "effective plasma osmolality" or "plasma tonicity," as the latter is determined by effective osmoles in the extracellular fluid (ECF) such as sodium (which is not freely permeable across cell membranes), the main component of the ECF.
 Glucose and urea also increase the plasma osmolality, but these are ineffective osmoles as they are freely permeable across the cell membranes and do not take part in maintaining plasma tonicity.

 The most important and primary function of ADH is to maintain the plasma tonicity, primarily by an alteration in water balance.
 Osmoreceptors detect the change in effective plasma osmolality in the hypothalamus.
 A decrease in tonicity prevents ADH release and prevents water retention.
 An increase in tonicity causes ADH release, which acts on V2 receptors on the luminal surface of cortical and medullary collecting tubular cells.
 Under the influence of ADH, unique aquaporin-2 water channels are formed by the fusion of pre-formed cytoplasmic vesicles in the tubular cells and water is absorbed down the concentration gradient.
 Once the water is absorbed, these channels are removed by endocytosis and returned to the cytoplasm.
 The osmoreceptors are extremely sensitive, responding to alterations in the plasma tonicity of as little as 1%.
 The osmotic threshold for ADH release in humans is about 280 to 290 mOsmol/kg.
-Below this level, their is little circulating ADH, and the urine should be maximally diluted with an osmolality below 100 mOsmol/kg.
-Above the osmotic threshold, their is a relatively linear rise in ADH secretion.
-This system is so efficient that the plasma osmolality does not typically vary by more then 1% to 2%, despite wide water intake fluctuations.
+Below this level, there is little circulating ADH, and the urine should be maximally diluted with an osmolality below 100 mOsmol/kg.
+Above the osmotic threshold, there is a relatively linear rise in ADH secretion.
+This system is so efficient that the plasma osmolality does not typically vary by more than 1% to 2%, despite wide water intake fluctuations.

 In patients with SIADH, levels of ADH are high even in the presence of decreased plasma osmolality and/or hyponatremia.
 Excess water absorption keeps the blood volume high or normal.

 An acute drop in blood pressure as sensed by " volume receptors" rather then "osmoreceptors" causes ADH release (along with other hormones like rennin and epinephrine) which generates free water absorption from the kidneys.
 This can potentially lead to hyponatremia and a decrease in effective ECF osmolality.
 So, the main focus in rapid and/or substantial decrease in blood volume is "volume regulation," even at the cost of osmolality.
-This affect is more prominent in patients with liver disease or cardiac disease, and hyponatremia in such patients is the direct predictor of a worse prognosis.
+This effect is more prominent in patients with liver disease or cardiac disease, and hyponatremia in such patients is the direct predictor of a worse prognosis.

 Clinical manifestations of SIADH can be due to hyponatremia and decreased ECF osmolality which causes the water to move into the cells causing cerebral edema.
 Signs and symptoms depend upon the rate and severity of hyponatremia and the degree of cerebral edema.
 The earliest clinical manifestations of acute hyponatremia include nausea and malaise, which may be seen when the serum sodium concentration falls below 125 to 130 mEq/L (normal 135 to 145mEq/L).
 Vomiting is an ominous sign for patients with acute hyponatremia.
 With a more severe and acute fall in sodium concentration, headache, lethargy, obtundation, and eventually, seizures can occur.
 Coma and respiratory arrest can occur if the serum sodium level falls below 115 to 120 mEq/L. Acute hyponatremic encephalopathy may be reversible, but permanent neurologic damage or death can occur, particularly in premenopausal women.

 Chronic hyponatremia allows cerebral adaptation, and the patients remain asymptomatic despite a serum sodium concentration below 120mmol/L. Nonspecific symptoms like nausea, vomiting, gait disturbances, memory and cognitive problems, fatigue, dizziness, confusion, and muscle cramps can occur with chronic hyponatremia.
-Sign and symptoms or mild and chronic hyponatremia are often subtle and missed during history and physical examination.
-Nausea and vomiting effect approximately one-third of patients with chronic hyponatremia who have a serum sodium concentration less then 120 mmol/L. The Idiopathic SIADH is more common in patients over 65 years of age, and mild to moderate hyponatremia in such patients may contribute to fractures in addition to a higher risk of falls and gait problems.
+Sign and symptoms or mild and chronic hyponatremia are often subtle and missed during the history and physical examination.
+Nausea and vomiting affect approximately one-third of patients with chronic hyponatremia who have a serum sodium concentration of less than 120 mmol/L. The Idiopathic SIADH is more common in patients over 65 years of age, and mild to moderate hyponatremia in such patients may contribute to fractures in addition to a higher risk of falls and gait problems.

 History must include inquiry about head injury, chronic pain, smoking, weight loss, pulmonary symptoms, drug intake or substance abuse (particularly heroin and ecstasy), in addition to all the above-mentioned symptoms.
 The source of excess fluid should be evaluated, and chronicity of the condition should be considered.

-Their is no single best test to diagnose SIADH.
+There is no single best test to diagnose SIADH.
 Patients usually present with hyponatremia with normal volume status.
 Schwartz and Bartter made a clinical criterion in 1967 which is still valid up to the date.

 The Schwartz and Bartter Clinical Criterion